Joisons/Loan_Application_Status_Prediction/loan-approval-prediction-README.md

 - Combine with external credit-bureau scores if available.
 - Collect more applications to reduce estimate variance.

-## Data Source & License
+## Data Source

-Dataset from Analytics Vidhya's "Loan Prediction" practice problem, used here for educational purposes.
+Dataset from Analytics Vidhya's "Loan Prediction" practice problem.

-## License

-MIT